 If you have been in the labor market long enough, you would know that bachelor’s degree and graduate degree holders typically earn more than high school and associate-degree holders.
 For two years more, you could give yourself a pat on the back for opening up opportunities for yourself, both to improve your life and philosophy career goals.

 To enroll in an associate or full bachelor’s degree in philosophy, you need to have your high school diploma or GED, letter of recommendation, and transcript in order.
-If you are looking at high-level positions later in your career, a bachelor’s degree is your only option.
+If you are looking at high-level philosophy major jobs and salaries later in your career, a Bachelor’s Degree in Philosophy is your only option, which you can also take online.
 You will also want to know that 64% and 56% of those currently employed with this educational background are holders of a bachelor’s or an advanced degree, respectively.

 As a development director for a non-profit organization, your task is to ensure continued financial support from individual and corporate investors, grants, and marketing and charitable events.
 As such, you need to identify strategies and plans to make the most of fundraising opportunities in order to build a stable donor base.
 You will most likely oversee a development team and take charge of public relations activities.